crystal-vm/crystal-reader/README.md

-## Crystal Reader*
+## Sapphire Reader*

-The parser part of crystal is now a standalone gem.
+The parser part of sapphire is now a standalone gem.
 It parses ruby using Parslet and no other dependencies.

-This is interesing if you want to generate executable code, like crystal, but also for other things, like code analysis.
+This is interesing if you want to generate executable code, like sapphire, but also for other things, like code analysis.

 Also it is very educational, as it is very readable code, and not too much of it.

 *
-It looks into it's crystal ball and all it sees is red.
-A red crystal . . . ruby, yes.
+It looks into it's sapphire ball and all it sees is red.
+A red sapphire . . . ruby, yes.

 ### Parser

-The main parser per se is in parser/crystal , but it just pulls in all the parts.
+The main parser per se is in parser/sapphire , but it just pulls in all the parts.

 All the other files are ruby modules representing aspects of the parser.
 Most names are quite self explanitory, but here is a list: